Japanese Burned Wood Finish Dream Home

 The three-story residence is tucked into the side of the slope, creating an unimposing and welcoming entry.
 The large expanses of glass on the front façade draw the eye into the home allowing for natural daylighting and sun soaked rooms throughout the day.
 The strategically placed horizontal windows add architectural interest, natural lighting, and privacy.
 Two separate third level balconies are situated toward the rugged skyline, creating a 360-degree vantage point of the surrounding terrain.

-The home is able to take full advantage of views with the use of Glo’s A7 triple pane windows and doors.
-The energy-efficient series boasts triple pane glazing, a larger thermal break, high-performance spacers, and multiple air-seals.
+The home is able to achieve passive house standards and take full advantage of the views with the use of Glo’s A7 triple pane windows and doors.
+The PHIUS (Passive House Institute US) certified series boasts triple pane glazing, a larger thermal break, high-performance spacers, and multiple air-seals.
 The large picture windows frame the landscape while maintaining comfortable interior temperatures year-round.
 The strategically placed operable windows throughout the residence offer cross-ventilation and a visual connection to the sweeping views of Utah.
 The modern hardware and color selection of the windows are not only aesthetically exceptional, but remain true to the mid-century modern design.